kastein/Semantic-Parsing-of-picture-descriptions/README.md

 * BlockPictureGenerator.py: automatically creates and saves the pictures
 * CalculCoordinates.py: used to calculate the coordinates for the picture generation in BlockPictureGenerator.py
 * MatrixToLogic.py: generates logic representation for a picture, probably not needed anymore as logic interpretation is taken care of in the grammar/parser
-* PictureGenerator.py: first version of script to automatically generate pictures, not used anymore (-> remove?)
 * grammar.py:
 * semdata.py:
 * world.jpg: example picture for testing and developing of grammar.py